august-yeom/fastText_doc2vec/README.md

 ```

 where `model.bin` is a previously trained model using [fasttext word representation learning](https://github.com/facebookresearch/fastText#word-representation-learning). <br/>
-so most options are inherited from [fasttext word representation learning](https://github.com/facebookresearch/fastText#word-representation-learning) without epoch, thread, [etc](#full-documentation) <br/>
+As such, most options are inherited from [fasttext word representation learning](https://github.com/facebookresearch/fastText#word-representation-learning) without epoch, thread, [etc](#full-documentation) <br/>
 `data.txt` is a file containing `utf-8` encoded labeled documents. (\_\_label\_\_\<label\>, \<text\>) <br/>
-At the end of document embeding the program will save a single file: `docvecs.vec`. <br/>
+At the end of document embeding, the program will save a single file: `docvecs.vec`. <br/>
 `docvecs.vec` is a text file containing the labeled document vectors, one per line.

 ## Full documentation